Nonperturbative Formulation of Resonances in Quantum Mechanics Based on Exact WKB Method: Resonant states in exact WKB analysis

 the equation can be rewritten as

 This is a general Legendre equation.
 After changing variables as

 and $\frac{1}{2}(1-\xi)=u$, one finds the hypergeometric differential equation,

 It is known that there are two independent solutions to the above equation.
-One solution is finite at $\xi=1$, that is, $x=\infty$, while another one is divergent there.
+One solution is finite at $\xi=1$, i.e. $x=\infty$, while another one is divergent there.
 The former is given by

 where $F$ is the Gaussian hypergeometric function.